-The backbone of Aireon’s technology resides on the Iridium NEXT constellation of satellites, scheduled for eight launches.
+The backbone of Aireon’s technology resides on the Iridium NEXT constellation of satellites.
+Eight Iridium NEXT launches on Space-X Falcon 9 rockets successfully occurred between January 2017 and January 2019.
 Iridium’s next generation satellite constellation will deliver exciting new innovations and opportunities, while ensuring continued high performance and reliability far into the future.
 To enable the Aireon system, Iridium will host specially designed receivers on each Iridium NEXT satellite, covering 100 percent of the globe.

 Iridium NEXT’s low-latency, 66 cross-linked Low Earth Orbit (LEO) satellites make it uniquely suited to meet the technical demands of global air traffic surveillance and tracking.
 The LEO satellites will orbit approximately 485 miles above the earth and each satellite will be linked to four others, creating a dynamic network to ensure continuous availability, everywhere on the planet.

 A Uniquely Sophisticated Architecture

 Each Iridium NEXT satellite will be linked to four others – two in the same orbital plane and one in each adjacent plane – creating a dynamic mesh network that routes traffic among satellites to ensure a continuous connection, everywhere.
 This unique configuration allows services using the Iridium network to continue to remain unaffected by natural disasters, including hurricanes, tsunamis and earthquakes that can cripple terrestrial infrastructure.

 Iridium NEXT Partners

 Each of the 66 satellites in the Iridium NEXT constellation were built at the Orbital facility in Gilbert, Arizona, in addition to in-orbit and ground spares.
 The satellites were shipped to the Thales Alenia Space facility in Cannes, France where it underwent qualification testing to ensure robustness of design.